Have a question?

 Q. What route options are there?

-We have on offer three routes: Matterhorn, Kilimanjaro and Everest.
+We have three routes to choose from: Matterhorn, Kilimanjaro and Everest.

 Matterhorn is for beginner to intermediate cyclists and Kilimanjaro, intermediate to advanced.